Dimitri-Dumont/CAT_CounterAttackTurret/model/README.md

 # CAT Model Training

 This notebook trains a binary image classifier to detect cats in images.
 The model is designed to run on a Raspberry Pi as part of the Counter Attack Turret (CAT) project.

-## Prerequisites

-- NVIDIA GPU with CUDA support
-- Python 3.8+
-- TensorFlow 2.x
-- CUDA Toolkit and cuDNN
+The notebbok is designed to run locally on Nvidia Cuda enabled gpus.
+Notebook can be easily altered run in Google Colab.

 ## Setup

-1. Run the CUDA setup script to configure the environment:# CAT Model Training
+1. Run the CUDA setup script to configure the environment:

-This notebook trains a binary image classifier to detect cats in images.
-The model is designed to run on a Raspberry Pi as part of the Counter Attack Turret (CAT) project.

 ## Prerequisites

 - NVIDIA GPU with CUDA support

+## !NOTE! - you must use exact versions for the following otherwise GPU will not be detected:
-- Python 3.8+
+- Python 3.8
-- TensorFlow 2.x
+- TensorFlow 2.7.0
-- CUDA Toolkit and cuDNN
+- CUDA Toolkit 11.2 and cuDNN 8.1

 ## Setup